RedPitaya/Documentation/developerGuide/hardware/GEN1/125-14_MULTI/top.rst

 What is the difference between Primary and Secondary devices in the X-channel system?
 ---------------------------------------------------------------------------------------

-The primary device is a standard STEMlab 125-14 Low-Noise device.
-The secondary devices are STEMlab 125-14 Low-Noise Red Pitayas that are hardware modified to receive the clock and trigger signal from the "SATA" connectors.
+The *Primary* device is a standard STEMlab 125-14 Low-Noise device.
+The *Secondary* devices are STEMlab 125-14 Low-Noise Red Pitayas that are hardware modified to receive the clock and trigger signal from the "SATA" connectors.
-Using a normal STEMlab 125-14 as a secondary device will not work as it does not have the necessary hardware modifications.
+Using a normal STEMlab 125-14 as a *Secondary* device will not work as it does not have the necessary hardware modifications.

 Can I boot the secondary/external clock devices without the external clock present?